 And then you gave your blog address, so people could read the play.

 You mentioned the posting to a few young Mexican friends.
 One such friend told a friend of hers.
-The latter, a young woman with an BA theater, read the Spanish version, said she liked it very much but added it would be difficult to stage because it was so politically loaded.
+The latter, a young woman with a BA Theater, read the Spanish version, said she liked it very much but added it would be difficult to stage because it was so politically loaded.

 At that point, you begin to come out of your self-congratulatory haze and realize that a watching censor would likely come to the same conclusion.
 Your best friend warns that the government, Army and Federal Police would not understand myth, metaphor, irony, epic theater or Bertolt Brecht.
 And that the government—on many levels—was becoming increasingly intolerant of critics.
 Plus, your are not a citizen, and they could deport you for breaking one of the rules on being a resident: You may not demonstrate politically against the government.